 .
 “We believe that Rosslyn Riviera will be a successful neighbourhood mall because of its location, size, concept, convenience, accessibility and target market,” Knight Frank’s head of marketing Mwihoti M’Mbijjewe said then.

-With the coronavirus cases has increased since March 2020, things seem to have gotten worse for the landlords.
+With the coronavirus cases increased since March 2020, things seem to have gotten worse for the landlords.
 There was almost no money circulating in the economy.
 The rate of jobless since the pandemic spiked.
-This means that most of the people who were fully dependent on their salary for their daily living expenses were really messed.
-This was then transcripted to the landlords since most of these tenants that were sent home by their employers for the sake of survival could no longer afford their monthly rent charge.
+This means that most of the people who were fully dependent on their salary for their daily living expenses were messed up.
+This was then transcripted to the landlords since most of these tenants who were sent home by their employers for the sake of survival could no longer afford their monthly rent charge.

 Landlords with new buildings are said to be worst affected as these buildings are facing an uphill in attracting new tenants.
 Partly, high prices have also contributed to the low uptake of newly built apartments.

-In a recent report by the property consultancy firm has consult, their house price index showed that the home prices for properties in the satellite towns declined by 50% compared to that of last year.
-This decline was attributed by the bad economy amid this pandemic period.
-According to the head of development in the company, landlords are said to have become less demanding especially in locations with an oversupply of units.
+In a recent report by the property consultancy firm consult, their house price index showed that the home prices for properties in the satellite towns declined by 50% compared to that of last year.
+This decline was attributed to the bad economy during this pandemic period.
+According to the head of development in the company, landlords are said to have become less demanding, especially in locations with an oversupply of units.

 However, things are expected to change for the better as the country’s economy continues to open.